artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

     j fin
 ```

+This code should work both on the Whisper simulator and on the Ripes simulator.
+At ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex1``` we provide a project that can be directly used on RVfpga-Whisper.
+To execute on Ripes, just copy the code in the editor.

-Run the code in the simulator and answer the following questions.
+Run the code on the simulator and answer the following questions.
 Add screenshots from the simulator to complement your answers.

 - Briefly explain what the code does.
 - Provide examples of the different addressing modes we explained in theory based on the instructions in the program (use examples of instructions, not pseudo-instructions).